There are three ways to install ClassicPress:

 Switch to ClassicPress from WordPress

-If you want to switch to ClassicPress from an existing WordPress website, the migration plugin is made for you!
+There are many reasons why migrating from WordPress to ClassicPress is the smart thing to do.
+So, if you’ve got an existing WordPress website and you want to switch to ClassicPress, the migration plugin is made for you!
 Migrating your WordPress website to ClassicPress is easy and only takes a few minutes.

 Please back up your site before proceeding with the steps below.